nadzic/fine-tuning-models-agentic-hedge-fund/README.md

 - `train/qlora_train.py`

-It is designed around the Unsloth QLoRA workflow and uses the local JSONL files in `data/processed/`.
+It is designed around the Unsloth QLoRA workflow and uses the local JSONL files in `data/processed/` to fine-tune a causal language model for memo-style financial analysis.

 ### Example